aws-amplify/amplify-cli/testing-custom-indexes.md

 git checkout feature/@key
 ```

-2. Run `amplify setup-dev` from the repo's root directory.
+2. Run `npm run setup-dev` from the repo's root directory.

 3. Create a new directory somewhere else and init the amplify project.